UWCNuclear/MESCAN/README.md

-# autoGos
+# MEScan
 Scans diagonal and transitional matrix element in the 2D plane until matching the experimental intensity ratio.

 DESCRIPTION
 ------------

-autoGos takes a Gosia input file for a projectile with OP,INTI and calculates the intensity ratio for a given range of diagonal and transitional matrix elements.
+MEScan takes a Gosia input file for a projectile with OP,INTI and calculates the intensity ratio for a given range of diagonal and transitional matrix elements.
 It outputs a list of diagonal and transitional matrix elements for which the difference between the intensity ratio calculated with Gosia and the intensity ratio calculated experimentally is smaller then a user defined value.

 REQUIREMENTS
 ------------

-autoGos is written in Python and any python compiler is sufficient.
+MEScan is written in Python and any python compiler is sufficient.
 The yields are summed using a perl scrpit which is also provided Gosia also needs to be installed with the name "gosia" and the $PATH varible pointing to the installation directory

 USAGE
 ------------
 ```
-Usage: autoGos.py <Inputfile>
+Usage: MEScan.py <Inputfile>
 ```

 FILE FORMAT
 ------------

-autoGos requires a Gosia input file at the OP,INTI step.
-Note that autoGos assumes that the gosia input file is correct and executes without any errors.
+MEScan requires a Gosia input file at the OP,INTI step.
+Note that MEScan assumes that the gosia input file is correct and executes without any errors.
 Run Gosia with your input file and confirm that it executes correctly.

 OUTPUT